mkuegeler/slide_machine/docs/project.md

 Step 4.1: Prepare a simple svg page with linear gradients and two colors.

-5. The background consists of radial patterns with two colors.
+5. The background is filled with a recangular pattern and one single color.

 6. The background consists of linear patterns with two colors.